 Speaking of characters actually, definitely the best part about the story sections of the game are the characters, specifically your team members Flint and Lillia whose interactions are constantly entertaining and are very well written.
 If it weren’t for the characters, their interactions and their great voice acting, I’d definitely be trying my best to skip every cutscene.

-GAMEPLAYThis game is a tactical turn-based RPG where you can create a number of parties and use them all for any mission.
-The game has a unique combat system where it almost mixes turn-based with an action RPG by giving you an 'Action Gauge' and a 'Move Gauge' each turn, these separate gauges make you think more tactically before you make your move.
+This game is a tactical turn-based RPG where you can create a number of parties and use them all for any mission.
+The game has a unique combat system where it almost mixes turn-based with an action RPG by giving you an ‘Action Gauge’ and a ‘Move Gauge’ each turn, these separate gauges make you think more tactically before you make your move.

 The gameplay is unit-based, similar to games like Fire Emblem.
 Each unit specialises in a different medium of combat, whether it’s sword-based, magic-based or an archer, each class has their own special techniques and skills to learn and there are 4 to choose from, altogether consisting of 17 units in total, making for some very diverse parties to be formed.